Skip to main content

 What if my parent’s home is in a trust or owned with family members?

 Do not assume that makes the homeowner ineligible, but do expect extra paperwork.
 Assessors may ask for the trust instrument, life estate papers, or proof of each owner’s share.
 If you are helping a parent, call before the deadline and ask exactly what title documents the assessor wants.
-For the state credit, the Department of Revenue also says you should count only your share of taxes and charges if you own only part of the property.
+For the state credit, count only the homeowner’s share of taxes and charges if they own only part of the property.

 Can senior renters get Massachusetts property tax relief too?

 Yes.
 The Senior Circuit Breaker is available to some renters age 65 and older as well as homeowners.
-But the state says you generally cannot claim it if you receive a federal or state rent subsidy or rent from a tax-exempt entity.
-Local property tax exemptions, on the other hand, are usually for owner-occupants.
+But renters generally cannot claim it if they receive a federal or state rent subsidy or rent from a tax-exempt entity.
+Local property tax exemptions are usually for owner-occupants.

 What if I missed the deadline or got denied?